-We raised £445 for Swindon Food Collective as well as raising awareness of donating food at the drop off points.
+We raised £345 for Swindon Food Collective as well as raising awareness of donating food at the drop off points.
 We did this hosting online shows on our Facebook page on Fridays and Sundays during lockdown.

 We made and gave out 500 facemasks for free to support the community.

-361 people visited us over, with many of them leaving their houses for the first time since lockdown.
+361 people visited us over the week, with many of them leaving their houses for the first time since lockdown.

 Over the last 12 months, we have raised over £5,000 through our fundraisers, helping us put on our annual Pride event and help keep Pride free.